Consumers like to know the value they'd get from a product or service before making a purchase.

 Once you have qualified your leads, your inside sales representatives can contact the decision-makers and make the sale directly.

-To be successful, ensure you always focus on your customers and understand how they get value from your product so you create a plan that demonstrates the most value for them while also leaving them wanting more.
+To be successful, ensure you always focus on your customers and understand how they get value from your product.
+That way, so you create a plan that demonstrates the most value for them while also leaving them wanting more.

 To learn more, read about the different stages of the SaaS customer lifecycle next.